-Fig.5.
-Time window corresponding to single collection taken from the group of collections representing catenary mode only
+Fig. 5.
+Time window corresponding to a single collection taken from the group of collections representing catenary mode only

-A time window corresponding to a single collection taken from this group is shown in Fig.5.
-When the catenary mode is active (turn-on), the system checks the state of battery charge (SOC).
-If the SOC value is lower than 100%, the system starts the charging process.
-In this process, the battery current is quasiconstant and has a value of approximately 60 A until the SOC reaches a value of approximately 90%.
 Then the battery current decreases quasi-linearly (from 60 A to 35 A) until the SOC value is close to 100%.
 When the SOC is very close to 100%, the charging process is stopped.
 The battery voltage increases quasi-linearly in this process.
 Typically, the charging state time is shorter than the catenary mode time.